 16. Lobbyist

+What they do: Lobbyists work for NGOs, private or public companies, government agencies, and other institutions.
 Their role involves influencing legislation by swaying the support of politicians and citizens for specific matters by providing them with information and statistics that favor the interests they represent.
-Their main mission is to campaign for specific policies or legislation and convince legislators to back up their case.

 17. Conservationist

-Through this position, you have the responsibility to protect and maintain natural habitats.
-To achieve this, you must ensure compliance of regulations, find solutions that will prevent damage to natural areas and gather important data to advise on new policies.
+What they do: As a conservationist, you have the responsibility to protect and maintain natural habitats.
+To achieve this, you must ensure compliance with regulations, find solutions that will prevent damage to natural areas, and gather important data to advise on new policies.

-To get ahead as a conservationist, you’ll need to complete a degree in a field such as environmental or agricultural sciences, geology, forestry or biology.
+How to become: To pursue a career in conservation and protect the Earth for future generations, you’ll need to complete a degree in a field such as environmental or agricultural sciences, geology, forestry or biology.

 18. Sustainability consultant